-Let an experienced slip and fall accident lawyer at Reich & Binstock LLP determine whether your slip and fall case has grounds for legal action.
-We have a thorough understanding of Texas personal injury laws, and we also know the ways in which insurance companies will work to minimize your recovery.
-It is important to speak with a slip and fall accident lawyer as soon as possible before evidence disappears and witness memories become fuzzy.
+Let our experienced fall accident lawyers at Reich & Binstock determine whether your slip and fall case has grounds for legal action.
+We have a thorough understanding of Texas personal injury laws, and we also know how insurance companies will work to minimize your recovery.
+It is important to speak with a slip-and-fall accident lawyer as soon as possible before evidence disappears and witness memories become fuzzy.

 How Do Slip and Fall Accidents Happen?

-If you have a slip and fall accident under any of these conditions, the first thing you should do is report the incident.
+If you have a slip and fall accident, the first thing you should do is report the incident.
 Whether you report it to a store manager, business owner, or landlord, make sure the person in charge is made aware of your accident.
 You should also ask them to make a written report documenting the details of the incident and request a copy before you leave.

-Next, call us at Reich & Binstock.
+After that, call the Houston slip and fall accident attorneys at the law firm of Reich & Binstock.
 Having an experienced legal team working for you can make all the difference in the outcome of your case, especially since slip and fall accidents are so difficult to prove.
-Our attorneys will consult you about your case and what you can expect going forward with legal action.
+Our slip and fall attorneys will consult you about your case and what you can expect going forward with legal action.

 Also, remember to decline any statements to insurance companies, property owners or managers, or generally anyone who isn’t your attorney.
 Refrain from placing blame and certainly don’t take any.

 How Long Do You Have to Go to the Doctor After a Slip and Fall Accident in Texas?